NullVoxPopuli/ember-resources/docs/docs/resources.md

 As a result, the resource will be cleaned up and the channel unsubscribed.
 After that, the resource will be re-created from the new channelName, and the process will continue.

-> **Key Point** <br> From the perspective of the creator of a resource, the resource represents a stable reactive value.
+> **:key: Key Point** <br> From the perspective of the creator of a resource, the resource represents a stable reactive value.

 <details><summary>Under the hood</summary>